 Constraint 1.
-Inspired by an idea from [19] a set of prescribed amino acid contacts is used to guide the search for good conformation.
-Different from [19] the set \mathcal{H} that is used by the ants in the PFold-P-ACO contains only HH-contacts.
+Inspired by an idea from [12] a set of prescribed amino acid contacts is used to guide the search for good conformation.
+Different from [12] the set \mathcal{H} that is used by the ants in the PFold-P-ACO contains only HHcontacts.
 Further, set \mathcal{H} contains only local restrictions, i.e., for every HH-contact in \mathcal{H} the distance of the two H elements in the sequence is at most 9.
-Moreover, two HH-contacts are not both included into the set \mathcal{H} if they are in conflict with each other, i.e., when it is not possible that both contacts can be realized by a conformation.
-The following easy criterion is used to detect such a case.
-Let x_1, x_2 are the sequence positions of the H elements of one HH-contact and y_1, y_2 are the sequence positions of the H elements of another HH-contact.
-Then both HH-contacts are in conflict if $y_1 - x_2 + p > y_2 - y_1$ where p = 2, if $(y_1 - x_2 > 1) \land (y_1 - x_2 > x_2 - x_1)$ and otherwise p = 0.
-The conflict criterion is illustrated in Figure 3.

-If during the construction phase an ant places the first element of a HH-contact in $\mathcal H$ it initializes a vector of counters - one counter for every moving direction (up, down, left, right).
-The counters are used to check for every decision in the construction process whether the current element is placed near enough to the location of first element of the required HH-contact so that the HHcontact can still be realized with respect to distance (it is not checked if it is really possible to realize the HHcontact).
+If during the construction phase an ant places the first element of a HH-contact in \mathcal{H} it initializes a vector of counters - one counter for every moving direction (up, down, left, right).
+The counters are used to check for every decision in the construction process whether the current element is placed near enough to the location of first element of the required HH-contact so that the HH-contact can still be realized with respect to distance (it is not checked if it is really possible to realize the HH-contact).

 Constraint 2.
-It is required that the elements of P-rich subsequences are placed near to each other.
-A P-rich subsequence is defined such that before and after it comes an H element and it contains at least 75% percent P elements and does not contain a singleton P element that has no P neighbor.
-Similar as for the required HH-contacts a vector of counters is used for every P-rich subsequence.
+P-rich subsequences make it difficult for ants to find a good conformation because their decisions are guided by forming HH-contacts.
+Therefore, it is required that the elements of P-rich subsequences are placed near to each other.
+A P-rich subsequence is defined such before and after it comes an H element and it contains at least 75% percent P elements and does not contain a singleton P element that has no P neighbor.
+Similar as for the required H-contacts a vector of counters is used for every P-rich subsequence.
 It is checked when an element of a P-rich subsequences is to be placed that its location would not be too far from the location of the first element of this subsequence.
 If, the location is too far the ant has to make an alternative decision.
+For details see [19].